dxps/rust_servers_services_apps/ezytutors_v2/tutor-web-app-ssr/readme.md

 These iterations show how to rendered different elements in HTML using Tera template engine.

+- iter 1

+  - It shows how to render a page based on a template, including some context params, plus serving static content.

 - iter 2

   - It shows a form and the submitted items are received and rendered in a second page.